yoyo-go/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 This section covers a few advanced configuration modes for the kube-proxy replacement that go beyond the above Quick-Start guide and are entirely optional.

+Policy Enforcement
+******************

+When accessing a service from outside the cluster, the :ref:`arch_id_security` assignment depends on the routing and the kube-proxy replacement configuration.

+In the tunneling mode (i.e., ``--tunnel=vxlan`` or ``--tunnel=geneve``), the request to the service will have the ``reserved:world`` security identity.
+This allows a user to use a network policy with the ``fromEntities: cluster`` label selector.

+In the direct-routing mode (i.e., ``--tunnel=disabled``), the security identity will be set to ``reserved:world`` if the request was sent to the node which runs the selected endpoint by the LB.
+If not, i.e., the request needs to be forwarded to another node after the service endpoint selection, then it will have either ``reserved:host`` or ``reserved:remote-node``.
+This makes the enforcement of the network policy inconsistent.

+To work around the inconsistency, one could apply any of the techniques mentioned in the section bellow to preserve the client source IP address in the forwarded request.

 Client Source IP Preservation
 *****************************